The Sordid Tale Of The Woman Who Scammed Marie-Antoinette

 By September 1781, she learned that her old benefactress, the marchioness, was staying with a very important person: Cardinal Prince Louis de Rohan, from one of France’s best and oldest families.
 Interesting, thought Jeanne.
 Rohan was full of potential.
 He was a handsome, tall, white-haired man of almost fifty, who spent money like it was going out of style.
 He was also hopelessly in debt, and Marie Antoinette herself couldn’t stand him.
 Being disliked by the queen was a social and professional death sentence; Rohan had convinced himself that her disapproval was the only thing standing between him and his goal of being prime minister.
 So he tried desperately to win her love — once, he even put on a disguise and tried to sneak into one of her parties — but nothing worked.
 He was growing desperate.
 He would have given anything for the queen to like him.
 Anything.

 When Jeanne met Rohan, she saw a man consumed by a single, obvious desire.
-And as Jeanne knew well, desire made people defenseless.
-Desire was a crack in the armor.
+And as Jeanne knew well, desire made people defenceless.
+Desire was a crack in the armour.
 An opportunity.
 A little door, just begging to be walked through.

 Advertisement